Ultimate Guide to Product Strategy Planning and Prioritizing

-For the first time, we’ve learned about the GIST planning from Itamar Gilad’s article, who started to use with it while working at Google.
+For the first time, we’ve learned about GIST planning from Itamar Gilad’s article, who started to use it while working at Google.
 Why is it worth to be applied?

 Plans quickly go out of sync with reality — the longer they are the more they are wrong.
 Roadmaps and Gantt charts are helpful, however, there is no room for agility — changes at the top cause huge ripple effects of replanning and project cancellations at the bottom.

-The usage of GIST planning system assists to solve such problem: you get the lightweight plans that are built for change.
-They lower management overhead, improve team velocity and autonomy, set a proper cross-company alignment and ultimately products and solutions.
+The usage of the GIST planning system assists to solve such problems: you get the lightweight plans that are built for change.
+They lower management overhead, improve team velocity and autonomy, set a proper cross-company alignment, and ultimately products and solutions.

 The author’s version of the GIST planning system consists of the following blocks: Goals, Ideas, Step-projects, and Tasks.
 Each block has a different planning horizon and frequency of change.
 Together the blocks constitute all the core planning any company and team needs to do.